kubernetes-sigs/scheduler-plugins/pkg/noderesourcetopology/README.md

 ![Setup](numa-topology.png)

 The hardware topology corresponding to both the nodes is represented by the below CRD instances.
 These CRD instances are supposed to be created by Node Agents like [Resource Topology Exporter](https://github.com/k8stopologyawareschedwg/resource-topology-exporter) (RTE) or Node feature Discovery (NFD).
 Please refer to issue [Exposing Hardware Topology through CRDs in NFD](https://github.com/kubernetes-sigs/node-feature-discovery/issues/333) and [Design document](https://docs.google.com/document/d/1Q-4wSu1tzmbOXyGk_2r5_mK6JdXXJA-bOd3cAtBFnwo/edit?ts=5f24171f#) which captures details of enhancing NFD to expose node resource topology through CRDs.
-Noderesourcetopology plugin works with namespaces, in this case each CRD could be namespace specific.
-The default namespace is used if it was omitted in the plugin's configuration.

 ```yaml
 # Worker Node A CRD spec